hci-a-if-its-2019/final-project-mirislejen/Sketch and Prototype.md

 #### 2.3 Solution for Problems in Artifact 2
 **Solution 1**<br/>
-Make registration button on the page header<br/>
+Make the explanation text bolder<br/>
 **Solution 2**<br/>
-Make registration button in the login's box<br/>
+Move the explanation text from input box and make it as input box's name<br/>

 #### 2.4 Solution for Problems in Artifact 3
 **Solution 1**<br/>
+Make registration button on the page header<br/>
 **Solution 2**<br/>
+Make registration button in the login's box<br/>

 #### 2.5 Solution for Problems in Artifact 4
 **Solution 1**<br/>